xFutte/futte-newspaper/README.md

 ## Implementation

 1. Navigate to ./web and run `npm install` to install all dependencies.
-If you don't already have node, you can download it on https://nodejs.org/en/download/.'
+If you don't already have node.js, you can download it on https://nodejs.org/en/download/.'
 2. Run `npm run dev` in ./web
 2. Add following to your shared.lua file: